 The Partnership is guided by a blend of Western science and mātauranga Māori.
 The work we are doing is informed by experience and our relationships with the wai, the whenua, and the local people, including hapū and iwi.

 The Partnership recognises the importance of relationships between Treaty partners and that it is responsible for giving effect to Te Tiriti o Waitangi.

 A collaborative effort

-In 2017, a group of mana whenua, community organisations, NGOs and government agencies that care about the Kaipara, came together with a common vision for a healthier and more productive catchment and harbour.
+In 2017, a collective of mana whenua, community organisations, NGOs and government agencies that care about the Northern Kaipara catchment, came together with a common vision for a healthier and more productive catchment and harbour.